derrybryson/kisside/readme.md

 # Road Map

+*In no particular order.*

 * Implement drag-and-drop in the filesystem tree
 * Implement copy/paste in the filesystem tree
 * Implement file execution on server
+* Add more customization for the ACE text editor

 # Installation Requirements